International Lunar Exploration Working Group: Operations and conferences

 ILEWG has been organising since 1994 the ICEUM International Conferences on Exploration & Utilisation of the Moon with published proceedings, and where community declarations have been prepared and endorsed by community participants.
 ILEWG has co-organised and co-sponsored lunar sessions at EGU, COSPAR, EPSC.

-The 8th gathering was held on July 23–27, 2006, in Beijing, China, and agreed the new Lunar Beijing Declaration.
+The 8th gathering was held on July 23–27, 2006, in Beijing, China, and agreed on the new Lunar Beijing Declaration.